sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/introduction-to-rest-builder.md

 As with the `api` and `impl` modules, REST Builder uses the directory paths, `apiPackagePath` values, and `version` value to define the folders that it will add classes into.

 For `test` modules, you can define the implementation of your tests to the appropriate `*ResourceTest` Java class.
+Generated test classes follow the [JUnit](https://junit.org/junit5/docs/current/user-guide/) testing framework.

 ## Adding Your API Configurations